dustlang/dustlink/docs/testing.md

 - `-Map` output creation works on split form (`-Map file.map`).
 - Required-symbol CLI paths (`-u`, `--undefined`, `--require-defined`) are parsed and wired to enforcement checks.
 - Dynamic unresolved-policy CLI paths (`--no-undefined`, `--allow-shlib-undefined`) are parsed and wired to linker state.
+- Search-path CLI paths (`--sysroot`, `-rpath`, `-rpath-link`) are parsed and wired to linker state.
+- Dynamic tag and copy-needed policy flags are parsed and wired to linker state.

 ## Current Limitations